 Effective project and risk management forms the basis for the successful and cost-efficient planning, construction and operation of offshore wind farms.
 During the planning and implementation phase, Fraunhofer IWES offers project planning and weather risk analyses in order to identify and assess potential risks at an early stage.
 In addition, Fraunhofer IWES supports partners in the development of new technologies to effectively exploit the potential of direct offshore generation of green hydrogen and other Power-to-X products.

 more infoThe IRAV collaborative project is developing solutions for system gaps in the detection, classification, salvage, and disposal of hazardous waste in large marine areas, including for the construction of offshore wind farms.
-BMWK, 06/2023 - 11/2025
+BMWE, 06/2023 - 11/2025

 more info